Multilingual Support

 <text>{{ $tc('message.apple', 2) }}</text>

-<!-- Three-segment singular/plural mixed with interpolation -->
+<!-- Three-segment singular/plural mixed with interpolation usage -->

 <!-- Display result: 6 apples -->